How To Become A Volcanologist

 This is a good career for people who find volcanoes fascinating, who are passionate about the environment and working outdoors, and who enjoy working in the science field.

-Volcanologists must possess the following qualities and skills:
+Volcanologists should possess the following qualities and skills:

 - Enjoys the Outdoors